SDCLA Member Benefits

 Delivering best-in-class customer service is the heart of hospitality, but unconscious bias on the part of employees, managers, or guests can immediately put great service in jeopardy.
 This topic is too important to settle for generic training.
 Understanding Unconscious Bias, a new training suite developed by ServSafe in conjunction with the Multicultural Foodservice & Hospitality Alliance (MFHA) and industry professionals, shines a light on this issue with realistic scenarios meaningful to your staff — the managers and employees in the hospitality and foodservice industries.
 SDCLA Members receive $15% off.
 Email firstname.lastname@example.org for your discount code and instructions.
 Click here to learn more.

-Alcohol servers and managers must be trained by August 31, 2022.
+You can get training done today.
+Alcohol servers and managers must have been trained by August 31, 2022.

-Beginning July 1, 2022, the Responsible Beverage Service Training Act will go into effect (AB 1221).
+As of July 1, 2022, the Responsible Beverage Service Training Act has gone into effect (AB 1221).
 The law requires that anyone who serves alcohol, manages servers, delivers alcohol, takes orders, or checks IDs at a business that serves alcohol on-site must be trained to serve alcohol legally and safely to the public by August 31, 2022.
 The law authorized the California Department of Alcoholic Beverage Control (ABC) to establish the Responsible Beverage Server Training Program (RBSTP).
 Under the program, every alcohol server and their manager must have a valid Responsible Beverage Server (RBS) certification from ABC.

 SDCLA members will receive an additional 20% off the $15 per person training provided by approved training program, ServSafe.
 Email email@example.com for your discount code and instructions.